Step 1: Learn more about the block scheduling process

-View your "Holds and Warnings: in order to be blocked enrolled for Spring Quarter 2018, all holds must be cleared by February 2, 2018.
+View your "Holds and Warnings: in order to be blocked enrolled for Winter Quarter 2019, all holds must be cleared by October 22, 2018.
 If you have a hold, click on it for more information, including contact information for the appropriate office that placed it.

-View your “First Round Registration Appointment:" on February 6, 2018, your assigned day/time that you can make additions/changes to your Spring Quarter 2018 block schedule (if necessary) will be posted.
+View your “First Round Registration Appointment:" on October 24, 2018, your assigned day/time that you can make additions/changes to your Winter Quarter 2019 block schedule (if necessary) will be posted.

-View courses in your block schedule: To access your block schedule, click on "My Class Schedule" and select Spring Quarter 2018.
-The Registrar’s Office will start scheduling courses on February 6, 2018.
-However, your block schedule will not be finalized until February 19, 2018.
+View courses in your block schedule: To access your block schedule, click on "My Class Schedule" and select Winter Quarter 2019.
+Your block schedule will not be finalized until November 5, 2018.
 Make sure to check your schedule after this date.